DiscoverCCRI/scrubber/docs/source/index.md

                        RAIN_HI,     RAIN_HI,  RAIN_HI,     RAIN_HI,
                        TEMP_HI,     DUMP_HI,  PM_HI,       PM_HI};
 ```
+4. Unit tests.
+I was unable to write any unit tests for this code but had attempted some using CMocka.
+In previous work for C unit tests I would often use C++ unit test frameworks.

 ## Known Bugs
 This program makes use of dynamic memory allocation with `malloc()`, `realloc()`, and `free()`, in specific the issue